carbon-language/carbon-lang/docs/design/interoperability/README.md

 Carbon and C/C++ will have a number of types with direct mappings between the languages.

+Where performance is critical, such as primitive types, mappings are required to have identical memory layout between C++ and Carbon.
+This is necessary to provide inteoperability calls without a conversion cost.

 The behavior of mapped types will not always be identical; they need only be similar.
 For example, we expect Carbon's `UInt32` to map to C++'s `uint32_t`.